drhsqlite/fossil-mirror/www/whyallinone.md

 >  *I don't want forum/web software built into my dvcs.*
 >  *I don't see how this improves over git.*

-The commenter is, of course, entitled to his opinion.
+The commenter hold whatever opinions he wants, of course.
 However, here are a few reasons why bundling other project management software with the DVCS might be useful: